 But adding living green plants may still provide mild detoxification benefits to your home or office space.

 Another office study notes that plants can remove up to 10 percent of the carbon dioxide in the air.
 They also found that three to six plants in the office can keep air toxins far below the recommended total.
+People also identify rooms with more plants as rooms with cleaner air.

 The microclimate around plants increases air humidity but not excessively.
 This is probably from the water from the plants.
 Dry air and dust can irritate your senses.